FROGMEN The true story of my journeys with Captain Jacques-Yves Cousteau and the crew of Calypso.

 Richard Hyman’s book recounts SCUBA diving on the historic civil war ironclad the USS Monitor and assorted marine life including coral reefs, grouper, and spiny lobsters.

-1) Interview of Richard on The Music of John Denver Show on American Veterans Radio Network.
+Willie J. Hoevers 2014 interview of Richard Hyman (The Music of John Denver on American Veterans Radio Network)